-1. Transactions with Persons or Entities Covered by this Policy is owned by a relative; entering into a partnership with a company that you own or control or your relatives own or control; or giving business to a close personal friend.
+1. Transactions with Persons or Entities Covered by this Policy a.
+Procurement Decisions

+Transacting business can create conflicts.
+Examples include hiring a company that is owned by a relative; entering into a partnership with a company that you own or control or your relatives own or control; or giving business to a close personal friend.
 If money flows between Winrock and the conflicted entity or person, that creates the conflict.